NYPL/scsb-export/README.md

 ---

 ###XML Format
-The resulting XML file will not be pretty printed but will be well formed with each `<bibRecord>` on its own line terminated with a \n:
+The resulting XML file will not be pretty printed but will be well formed with each `<bibRecord>` on its own line terminated with a `\n`:

 ```
 <?xml version="1.0" ?>